 The Symphony’s 70-member Board of Directors is comprised of civic and business leaders from the Golden Triangle region.
-The Symphony’s administrative staff includes an Executive Director, an Administrative Assistant, a Director of Operations and a Director of Communications.
+The Symphony’s administrative staff includes an Executive Director, Director of Finance, a Director of Operations and a Director of Marketing.

-The standard symphony season includes four Classics Series Concerts plus two Pops Concerts, a Holiday concert, four free Youth Concerts for area students, two free Side-by-Side Education Concerts and a free Fourth of July concert in conjunction with the City of Beaumont’s activities.
+The standard symphony season includes four Classics Series Concerts plus two Pops Concerts, a Holiday concert, a Youth Education Concert for area students and a free Fourth of July concert in conjunction with the City of Beaumont’s activities.

 The SOST is supported by the state and national award-winning Symphony League of Beaumont, which was originally organized as the Beaumont Symphony Women’s League in 1955.
 The League provides generous financial support and essential services to the orchestra.
 Their annual String Competition, Youth Guild, Symphony Belle and Junior Escort programs encourage future generations of musicians, music lovers, and Symphony supporters.
 The Debutante program, a mainstay since 1962, introduces high school senior girls to the activities of the League and the SOST.
 The League’s annual Symphony Ball is a major fundraising project and a highlight of the social season.